apollo

 Divalproex decreases the excessive and abnormal nerve activity in the brain.
 Thereby helps in controlling seizures.

 Divalproex limits the transmission of nerve pain, thereby preventing migraine headaches.
-Migraine is a neurological condition which is characterized by intense headaches.
+Migraine is a neurological condition characterised by intense headaches.

 Divalproex may interact with aspirin and cause abnormal side-effects.
 So, it is recommended to take any medication along with Divalproex only after consulting a doctor.